gbmhunter/eng-calcs-js/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v1.0.1.1 2013/06/08 Changelog now in table format. v1.0.1.0 2013/06/08 Heat flow calc can now add more rows. v1.0.0.1 2013/06/06 Fixed two README section titles from having all capitals.
+v1.0.2.1 2013/06/08 Re-arranged table so adding new rows makes more sense. v1.0.1.1 2013/06/08 Changelog now in table format. v1.0.1.0 2013/06/08 Heat flow calc can now add more rows. v1.0.0.1 2013/06/06 Fixed two README section titles from having all capitals.